oelcode/50FE-Stock-Ping/README.md

 ## To do

 - Add proxy functionality to help spread API requests across multiple IP's (in case Nvidia start blocking IP's for hammering their API - sorry Nvidia!).
+- Add support for more regions and currencies - the list is being updated as they are discovered.
+- Improve error handling for API rate limiting - Currently, failed checks are handled quietly, and the script keeps retrying until it works again.
+This hasn't been a big issue as the API seems to be quite robust, but I want to be prepared in case Nvidia get stricter.

 ---